FC Krasnodar: Contenders and the first title

 Their 2019–20 season was marred by injuries.
 Viktor Claesson and Rémy Cabella suffered ACL tears (Claesson missed whole season and Cabella played 12 games), Yury Gazinsky, Ari and Uroš Spajić all missed months of play.
 After eliminating Porto in the Champions League third qualifying round, they lost to Olympiacos 1–6 on aggregate in the play-off round.
 In the subsequent Europa League campaign, the club did not advance from group stage to the knock-out rounds.
 In the RPL, Krasnodar led the table early in the season, but finished the league in the 3rd spot, only qualifying for the Champions League qualifying rounds again; however, they managed to qualify to the 2020–21 UEFA Champions League group stage for the first time in their history.
 They also became the only Russian team to advance from the group stage of UEFA competitions that season, before being eliminated in the Europa League Round of 32 by Dinamo Zagreb.
 On the domestic front, the 2020–21 Russian Premier League season was not very successful, as the club spent most of the season mid-table, they finished in 10th place and failed to qualify for European competition after 7 consecutive seasons of doing so.
 Late in the season, Murad Musayev resigned as manager and was replaced by Viktor Goncharenko on a contract until the summer of 2023.
 8 Months later, in January 2022, Viktor Goncharenko was sacked as head coach of the club.
 On 13 January 2022, Krasnodar announced Daniel Farke as Viktor Goncharenko's replacement as head coach.
 Farke and his coaching staff left the club on 2 March 2022, due to the Russian invasion of Ukraine.
 On 3 March 2022, 8 foreign players' contracts were suspended, but not terminated.
-The players would train on their own, but remain under contract.
+The players would train on their own, but remained under contract.
 However, on 5 March 2022, Viktor Claesson was the first foreign player to be released from the club.

 After the 2022 Russian invasion of Ukraine, the European Club Association suspended the team.
-German Manager and former Norwich City Football Club head coach Daniel Farke left his position in light of the Russian invasion, and his three assistant coaches left with him.
+German manager and former Norwich City head coach Daniel Farke left his position in light of the Russian invasion, and his three assistant coaches left with him.